 The Climate Finance Partnership was inspired by the leadership of French President Emmanuel Macron and coordinated with the support of the Task Force on Philanthropic Innovation, launched at the One Planet Summit in Paris in December 2017, and the investment advisory group Aligned Intermediary.

 Featuring an innovative blend of philanthropic, government, and private sector capital, the Partnership will showcase the power and catalytic role of philanthropic and public capital to facilitate top-tier institutional capital investment into climate-related sectors in emerging markets.

 The signatories of the Climate Finance Partnership Statement commit to collaborating diligently with a goal of finalizing the terms and structure of this ground-breaking investment partnership by the first quarter of 2019.

 Climate Finance Partnership Statement

-We, the undersigned, recognizing the need to significantly expedite the mobilization of private capital to address the climate challenge, and invest in the significant economic opportunities embedded in the transition to a global low carbon economy, do hereby announce our commitment to establish an innovative partnership structure – the Climate Finance Partnership – that seeks to raise and deploy institutional capital to mainstream climate infrastructure in emerging markets, and accelerate the global power and energy transition.
+We, the undersigned, recognizing the need to significantly expedite the mobilization of private capital to address the climate challenge, and invest in the significant economic opportunities embedded in the transition to a global net-zero greenhouse gas emissions economy, do hereby announce our commitment to establish an innovative partnership structure – the Climate Finance Partnership – that seeks to raise and deploy institutional capital to mainstream climate infrastructure in emerging markets, and accelerate the global power and energy transition.